Wednesday, March 6, 2019

 Centuries has passed.
 They have endured wars and conflicts in their little community, Chinatown in Binondo, and communities established in other places in the Philippine archipelago.
 But today, their businesses thrive in Binondo and have conquered almost all commerce and industries, becoming business leaders.

 Our Philippine culture is greatly influenced by the Tsinoys, as evidenced by the food we serve during holidays, beliefs in luck through Chinese astrology or horoscope, Chinese martial arts, Chinese feng shui, Chinese arts, and architectural designs and structures.
-Today, all of these influences are alive in Binondo, particularly in the famous street of Ongpin - - the center of the Chinese New year celebration in the country.
+Today, all of these influences are alive in Binondo, particularly in the famous street of Ongpin—the center of the Chinese New Year celebration in the country.

 Fruits and lucky charms

-Even in politics and governance, Tsinoys have been elected to serve the country.
-Beyond their business interests, they have proven to be an effective public servant, becoming truly Filipino by heart.
-From their ancestors as Chinese immigrants to the Philippines, they now have a massive influence in Philippine politics, and Filipinos patronize their brand of leadership.
+: Tsinoys have been elected to serve the country even in politics and governance.
+Beyond their business interests, they have proven themselves effective public servants, becoming truly Filipino by heart.
+Their ancestors were Chinese immigrants to the Philippines, and they now have a massive influence in Philippine politics, with several prominent figures of Chinese descent holding key positions.
+Filipinos patronize their brand of leadership, which often reflects the values and principles of Chinese culture.

-My journey in Binondo started back in 2013.
+My journey in Binondo started in 2013.
 Celebrating the Chinese New Year 2013: A New Beginning was a meaningful and joyful experience.
-That was the beginning of a Chinese-Filipino culture immersion for a greater understanding of the country's deeply-rooted Chinese culture and influence.
+That began a beautiful fusion of Chinese and Filipino culture, an immersion that enriches our understanding of the country's deeply rooted Chinese influence.

 According to Chinese culture, this year of the Pig brings wealth and prosperity through the beliefs and symbols one must possess.
-This has been adopted by most Filipinos, and every year we strive to become a better version of ourselves and free ourselves from obsolete beliefs.
+This has been adopted by most Filipinos, and every year, we strive to become a better version of ourselves and free ourselves from obsolete beliefs.
 Every new year is a renewal and a vow through the lists of resolutions.
 We may believe in luck, but our faith and personal devotion to a higher source also bring success and prosperity in life.

 © 2019 Del Cusay